Spontaneous suppression of inverse energy cascade in instability-driven 2D turbulence: Spontaneous symmetry breaking and vortex census

 Panel (a) shows that for $\gamma<0.6$, the number of vortices fluctuates around $N_{tot}\approx 20$, and does not show any increasing trend.
 The flow field for these runs resembles that in figure \ref{fig:vis}(b).
 There the positive/negative vortices are physically separated, since they \NEW{cluster} inside large-scale vortices of the same sign.
 For all runs at $\gamma\geq 0.6$, however, $N_{tot}$ increases with time.
 The larger $\gamma$, i.e. the larger the growth rate, the more rapid is this increase.
 Despite the long integration time of $\sigma t\lesssim O(10^4)$, $N_{tot}$ continues to slowly \NEW{drift}.
 The moderate resolution allows us to discern this slow trend.
 The increase is due to random nucleation events occurring in the sea of turbulence between vortices, which requires a vortex seed to mature without being disrupted by shear.
 This is likely why $N_{tot}$ rises faster at larger $\gamma$: vortices reach large amplitudes more rapidly and are harder to disrupt.

 Figure \ref{fig:vortex_census}(b) shows the fraction of vortices with positive core vs. time for different $\gamma$.
 At $\gamma<0.6$, this quantity fluctuates between $0$ and $1$, without converging to any particular value.
 At $\gamma=0.6$, a long transient, $\sigma t\sim 3000$, leads to a state of only negative vortices.
 At larger $\gamma$, the elimination of vortices with one sign is more rapid, but the emergent dominant sign is random.
 We quantify this transition by the enstrophy $\Omega$ defined earlier.
-The enstrophy per vortex remains constant in time and increases with $\gamma$ (see figure \ref{fig:vortex_census}(c)).
+The enstrophy per vortex saturates quickly, and subsequently remains constant in time and increases with $\gamma$ (see figure \ref{fig:vortex_census}(c)).
+There is a striking separation between the fast saturation in the amplitude of individual vortices, and the slow nucleation of new vortices.